Stander-Digend/Minecraft-NotExactlyCalm/README.md

 Regarding this modpack,there are no main or side quests.Players are free to play as they wish (just survive).If you want to challenge yourself,try to craft the weapons of Re:Avaritia(you can combine it with ProjectE to make the process easier).

+The game doesn't have a clear goal, but if you want to challenge yourself, try to craft items from Avaritia and complete the achievements that come with the game mods.

+To maintain balance, this modpack has banned some overpowered items and modified the EMC values of some items.
+However, there may still be some oversights, and you can add to them yourself.

+If you feel that the modpack is missing a certain mod or find it "too difficult," you can manually add mods.

 Flowers_Baby is my Minecraft game ID.